-← RBM planning Implementation → Vision & mission Vision is the better world ITU wants to see.
+Vision & mission Vision is the better world ITU wants to see.
 Mission refers to the main overall purposes of the Union, as per the basic instruments of ITU.
-Values: l Strategic goals refer to the Union's high-level targets to which the objectives contribute, directly or indirectly.
-They relate to the whole of ITU.
-TU's share Strategic goals & targets Targets are the expected results during the period of the strategic plan; they provide an indication as to whether the goal is being achieved.
-Targets may not always be achieved, for reasons that may be beyond the control of the Union. d and common bo Objectives & outcomes Objectives refer to the specific aims of the Sectoral and inter-Sectoral activities in a given period.
+Strategic goals & targets Strategic goals refer to the Union's high-level targets to which the objectives contribute, directly or indirectly.
+They relate to the whole of ITU. - nning tion 🕹 Targets are the expected results during the period of the strategic plan; they provide an indication as to whether the goal is being achieved.
+Targets may not always be achieved, for reasons that may be beyond the control of the Union. decision-m ← RBM planning Implementation ⇒ Objectives & outcomes Objectives refer to the specific aims of the Sectoral and inter-Sectoral activities in a given period.
 Outcomes provide an indication as to whether the objective is being achieved.
-Outcomes are usually partly, but not entirely, within the organization's control.
-Values: ITU's shared and common beliefs that drive its priorities and guide all decision-making processes Outputs Outputs are the final tangible results, deliverables, products and services achieved by the Union in the implementation of the operational plans. iorities and g Activities Activities are various actions/services for transforming resources (inputs) into outputs.
-Activities may be grouped into processes. guide all
+Outcomes are usually partly, but not entirely, within the organization's control. decision-making processes Outputs Outputs are the final tangible results, deliverables, products and services achieved by the Union in the implementation of the operational plans.
+Activities Activities are various actions/services for transforming resources (inputs) into outputs.
+Activities may be grouped into processes.